PKB10/MedLoginFlutter/README.md

 # MedLogin

-Flutter mobile client for a patient management system.
+Flutter mobile client for a PMS.

 ## Created by Priyanka Kamlesh Bhatia